 Types of wood – Smoking Meat for Beginners

 The type of wood you use will help determine the flavor of your food.
+You might want to use a specific wood type depending on whether you are smoking ribs or brisket.
 You can mix wood and charcoal or just use wood.
 It really depends on you and what you have around.

 We have put together this chart to help you with your wood selection.
 As we always say, try different things and find what you like.